 Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents free bikes.
 They also rent helmets and locks.
 Bikes are available on a 1st come 1st served basis.

-You can launch your own fishing boat there for only $6/day or you can buy a yearly launch permit for $46/IN state resident, $56/out of state resident.
+You can launch your own fishing boat there for only $6/day or you can buy a yearly launch permit for $50/IN state resident, $60/out of state resident.
 The Middlefork Reservoir is a "NO WAVE, NO WAKE" area.
 Rental options are currently unavailable.

 Brookville Lake is situated in the picturesque Whitewater River Valley with traces of prehistorical Indian mounds known for their archaeological significance.
 Something for everyone.
 Brookville has a 5,260 acre lake that is great for fishing complete with 10 ramps around the lake and four marinas.
 There are picnic and camping areas, beaches, and cabins for rent.

-Get back to nature along Indiana's longest paved rail-trail which spans 58 miles from Richmond through Muncie to Gas City, Indiana.
+Get back to nature along Indiana's longest paved rails-trails which spans 62 miles from Richmond through Muncie to Marion, Indiana.
 The terrain is gentle, for hikers, joggers, cyclists, skaters, and outdoor enthusiasts.
 No Bike, No Problem . . .
 Cycling & Fitness Warehouse offers FREE bike rental and is located one block south of the Greenway trailhead.